A Place In The Sun presenter Jonnie Irwin dies aged 50

 “Rest in peace, dear Jonnie.
 You will be dearly missed, but never forgotten.”

+A Place In The Sun helps couples who want to move from the UK to find a home abroad with sun, sea and sand.

+Irwin also starred in Channel 4’s Renovation Game, which ran for three seasons from 2011, and saw builders and designers put their fees on the line if they did not raise the property value of a house during a revamp.

-When he disclosed his diagnosis the TV presenter said the first warning sign was while he was filming A Place In The Sun in Italy in August 2020, when his vision became blurry while driving.
+When he disclosed his lung cancer diagnosis in 2022 the TV presenter said the first warning sign was while he was filming A Place In The Sun in Italy in August 2020, when his vision became blurry while driving.

 Within a week of flying home, he was given six months to live.